Technigo/js-project-recipe-library/README.md

  Display dynamic recipe cards based on the API data Adapt filtering & sorting to match the API response format Show a useful message to the user in case the daily quota has been reached

+ The goal was to practice working with arrays, objects, and functions in JavaScript and to fetch and display real data from an external API
+ Styled by using CSS variables for what I call Technigo colors (blue, pink, and aqua) to make it look as much as the Figma demo.